Price

 At the choice of the recipient, the SSIA shall transfer the service to the account of the Latvian credit institution or postal payment system.

-Parental benefit may be granted to a socially insured person who takes care of a child or multiple children born in a single birth, provided that on the date of granting the benefit the person is an employee or a self-employed person.
+Parental benefit may be received by a socially insured person who is caring for a child or several children born in the same confinement, provided that on the day the benefit is granted the person is an employee or a self-employed person.

 • the basic part of the parental benefit, which may be received by one of the parents;